Program Development Frequently Asked Questions

 At WKU, tracks are used for advising only.

 What are the requirements for creating concentrations for a major?
-CPE has the following requirements for creating concentrations in programs:
+CPE no longer lists specific requirements for concentrations.
+However, WKU has policy.
+Refer to https://www.wku.edu/policies/docs/index.php?policy=314.

 SACSCOC Substantive Change Policy: http://www.sacscoc.org/pdf/081705/SubstantiveChange.pdf

 CPE New Academic Program Approval Policy: http://cpe.ky.gov/policies/academicaffairs/newacademicprogramapprovalpolicy.pdf